Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 **You transformed yourself for this mission, in a way very few can.**

-*"…Yeah.
+*"...Yeah.
 It’s a gift I have, I suppose.
-And [Righteous] says, it’s an insult to God to waste his blessings, which…I can get behind that.
+And [Righteous] says, it’s an insult to God to waste his blessings, which...
+I can get behind that.
 Still feels weird, though.
 Also, I’m pretty sure I* know *all the fellas who could even do this.
-That…it’s almost too much of a coincidence, you know?"*
+That... it’s almost too much of a coincidence, you know?"*

 The black market has of course managed to gain access to Crude, likely from illegal Corti labs seeking untaxed profit.
 This has quite naturally produced a new crop of extreme performance athletes on the worldwide competitive scene across many sports, especially powerlifting, strongman, American football and the like.
 Yet despite this, none of these enhanced athletes have ever matched the physical performances that members of HEAT can achieve, nor those of a select few people in their close orbit, like Julian.
 We discuss this at length and what it might mean, though sadly I must once again refer you to the website for the full interview.